mdavis-xyz/mdavis.xyz/pages/voting/content.md

 ## How big a flaw is big enough?

-You only need to fudge a few votes to sway the election.
-Even fewer to destroy trust
+You only need to fudge [a few votes](https://en.wikipedia.org/wiki/List_of_close_election_results) in a carefully chosen electorate to sway the whole election.

-   # TODO: source
+You need to modify even fewer to destroy trust in the system.

 ## Could regulation fix security issues?